SuleimanFarah/sunpy/Home:-Release-Checklist.md

 **Post Release:**
 - [ ] Make sure all builds of sunpy are complete and uploaded (conda-forge and wheels)
 - [ ] Create the release on GitHub releases, copy the changelog into the description.
 The following pandoc command will convert it to markdown: `pandoc -t markdown_strict CHANGELOG.rst`.
-- [ ] Enable the tag on Read the Docs
+- [ ] Enable the tag on Read the Docs, and deactivate the branch (so it doesn't show up in the list).

 **Announcements:**
 - [ ] Post release announcement on social media sites